OceanGlidersCommunity/Nitrate_SOP/sections/nitrate_sensors_integration.md

 Deep SUNAs are commercially available and have mounting solutions and data and power transfer cables have been developed for at least Slocum and SeaExplorer gliders.

+#### TriOS OPUS
+TriOS (Germany) developed an instrument comparable to the Deep SUNA but decided on a couple of design choices differently.
+In principle the OPUS measures the same information based also on a 256 channel spectrometer.
+However, the OPUS’ lamp is a Xenon flash lamp that has a much longer life cycle (typically >10<sup>9</sup> flashes) than Deuterium lamps (900 h).
+The spectral characteristics of Xenon flash lamps are however less ideal.
+They exhibit line-like spectral peaks in the range in which Nitrate absorbs which might make the analysis of the spectra prone to higher uncertainties possibly because of small shifts in the spectra.
+For single non-averaged spectra the noise level of the OPUS is typically a factor 3 to 8 higher than that of a Deep SUNA.
+TriOS OPUS are available with a titanium housing with a 6000 dbar pressure rating.
+This should make them suitable also for deep gliders.
+The OPUS is capable of making one measurement every 3 seconds (factory configuration is slower possibly because of internal averaging).
+For a vertical platform speed of 0.1 m/s this results in a vertical resolution of 0.3 m.